Ontario Small Claims

 Free 30-minute consultation.
 Get a clear assessment of your case value and legal options.

 Court fees are set by Ontario Regulation 332/16 and vary depending on whether you are classified as an infrequent claimant (fewer than 10 claims per year in the same court) or a frequent claimant (10 or more).
 Most individuals and small businesses are infrequent claimants.
+To add up the exact fees for every step of your case, use the Small Claims Court filing fee calculator.

 | Fee | Infrequent | Frequent |